raspberrypilearning/astro-pi-flight-case-mk2/en/step_1.md

 In this resource, you will learn how to 3D print your own Astro Pi Mark II Flight Unit case and install the Astro Pi hardware inside it.
 You’ll then have your very own Astro Pi flight unit, identical in almost every way to the new ones which will soon be operational on the International Space Station right.

-You don't have to follow every step exactly as it is described in this guide, and you should think about ways to customsie your flight unit.
-There are often many different ways to tackle projects like this, so if you have a different preferred technique,  or think that something should be done in a different, you should go ahead and try an alternative approach.
+You don't have to follow every step exactly as it is described in this guide, which is intended to provide a reliable set of instructions for someone who would like to produce a replica case.
+There are often many different ways to tackle projects like this, so if you have another preferred technique,  or think that something should be done in a different way, you should go ahead and try an alternative approach.
 This is particularly true for the 3D printing part of the project: there are lots of different 3D printers and filaments and you should expect to have to modify some of the steps in order to take these differences into account.

 ### What you will make